mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 You may make a `Dialog` responsively full screen the dialog using `withMobileDialog`.
 By default, `withMobileDialog()(Dialog)` responsively full screens *at or below* the `sm` [screen size](/layout/basics).

 {{demo='pages/demos/dialogs/ResponsiveDialog.js'}}

+## Accessibility

+Be sure to add `aria-labelledby="id..."`, referencing the modal title, to the `Dialog`.
+Additionally, you may give a description of your modal dialog with the `aria-describedby="id..."` property on the `Dialog`.